ManolisTs/iatreio-zachou/README.md

 Feedback and Contributions:
 Your feedback is invaluable to us!
 If you have any suggestions, find any bugs, or would like to contribute to the project, feel free to open an issue or submit a pull request.

-License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+Credits: This project was created by Tsiomis Emmanouil.
+Special thanks to Bootstrap for providing the framework for responsive design.

 Feel free to use, modify, and distribute the code for your own projects.

-Credits:
-This project was created by Tsiomis Emmanouil.
-Special thanks to Bootstrap for providing the framework for responsive design.
+Visit the website here: https://iatreio-zachou.vercel.app/#contact